-That led to emerging consensus of sorts.
+That led to emerging consensus of sorts at the Swiss Re event.
 Yusuf and Tufts University nutrition professor Dariush Mozaffarian were among those who agreed that there was no evidence to support current guideline caps on saturated fat.

 That could have looked like the death knell for the diet-heart hypothesis.
-Instead, it highlighted another major conference theme: what evidence to trust – or not, as the case may be.
-And through them all ran the divide of plant-based diets versus animal foods.
+Instead, it highlighted another major conference theme: what evidence to trust – or not.
+And through them all ran the perennial divide of plant-based diets and animal foods.